 The easiest way to comply would be to add a required checkbox to any payment forms that need to be compliant.
 Adding a simple checkbox field that states something like “I consent to my submitted data being collected and stored.” should suffice.

-You can do this by adding a checkbox field on the On-Page Form Display tab.
+You can do this by adding a checkbox field on the Form Fields tab.

 Appearance to your site visitors: